prashantgpt91/prashantgpt91.github.io/_posts/2017-04-09-soundcloud-update.md

 ---
 For me, It rolled out very tough, when it comes to sing with or without karaoke.
 I tried a mix of both in these three beautiful songs.

+My first experience of singing with a recording?
+Out of key, out of time...Still, here are they.

 <iframe width="75%" height="100" scrolling="yes" frameborder="yes" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/316818564&amp;auto_play=false&amp;hide_related=false&amp;show_comments=true&amp;show_user=true&amp;show_reposts=false&amp;visual=true"></iframe>